redmacdev1988/englishquiz/README.md

 2. Image support in Quiz Questions.
 3. Faster Typography with Typography Styled components

-I hope this documentation helps you get started with the Xeven Quiz App.
+I hope this documentation helps you get started with the Quiz App.
 If you have any questions or feedback, please feel free to reach out to me at **[abdul_basit313@outlook.com](mailto:abdul_basit313@outlook.com)**.
 Happy quizzing!